The Minimum Viable Product

 Note that a minimal marketable product differs from a viable one: It is complete enough to be ready for general release, as indicated by the gift wrapping in the picture above.
 What’s more, launch preparation activities have to take place for an MMP, for instance, creating advertising campaigns, or gaining certification.
 Some of your MVPs are likely to be throwaway prototypes that only serve to acquire the necessary knowledge; others are reusable product increments that morph into a marketable product.

-You can learn more about working with minimum viable products by:
+You can learn more about minimum viable and minimal marketable products with the following: